kelopronan/Dev.T/README.md

 ## 🧠 About Me

-I'm a curious and determined student of Class 12, currently prepping for the **SAT** while diving deep into programming.
+I'm a curious and determined 12th Grader, currently prepping for the **SAT** while diving deep into programming.
 I thrive on understanding systems from the ground up and enjoy writing code that’s not just functional — but meaningful.

 - 🧩 Love solving logical problems
 - 💬 Believe in building strong fundamentals